-Relationships/working with other Indian Education Offerings on Campus The college provides academic services to address a range of needs of Native American students-on-campus undergraduates, reservation based, native arts, as well as our Tribal graduate students.
-A new Native American Planning Unit, as well as efforts to add a fourth masters program in Native American Arts, are under development.
-These open the door to creative approaches and links with our Tribal Governance students in our MPA program.
+Relationships/working with other Indian Education offerings on campus

+The college has been actively trying to provide academic services to address a range of needs by it's Native

+American students-on-campus undergraduates, reservation based, native arts, as well as our Tribal graduate students.
+A new Native American Planning Unit as well as efforts to add a fourth masters program in Native American Arts are under development.
+These open the door to creative approaches and links with our students studying Native American policy issues in our MPA program.
 Consequently, we need to support and work with these initiatives.

-Positive partnerships with all people and units working on Indian education at Evergreen are needed.
+Partnership Development

-Partnership Development Because of the success of our students' performance in internships, agencies in a number of sectors have approached us to establish more structured partnerships that can provide them with a reliable pool of interns, while offering our students critical internship opportunities.
-A few of these include the Washington State Institute for Public Policy, Thurston Co.
-Public Health & Social Services, Mason County Facilities, Parks & Trails Department, the Department of Fish and Wildlife, the Department of Natural Resources, the Department of Commerce, Washington Non-Profits, the City of Olympia, and a host of other Washington State agencies.
+Because of the success of our students' performance in internships, agencies in a number of sectors have approached us to establish more structured partnerships that can provide them with a reliable pool of interns, while offering our students critical internship opportunities.
+Just a few of these include the Washington State Institute for Public Policy, Thurston Co.
+Public Health & Social Services, Mason County Facilities, Parks & Trails Department, the Department of Fish and Wildlife, the department of Natural Resources, the City of Olympia, and a host of other Washington State agencies.
 We need to develop these further into active partnerships, paying particular attention to links to our areas of concentration.
 And, we need to sufficiently analyze the effects of these new partnerships with regard to administrative costs - who is managing these partnerships from year to year?

-The Faculty Collective Bargaining Agreement (CBA) The existing union contract, as spelled out in the CBA, fails to address the unique situation in Evergreen's graduate programs.
+The Faculty Collective Bargaining Agreement (CBA)

+The existing union contract as spelled out in the CBA fails to address the unique situation in Evergreen's graduate programs.
 These programs have highly specific course content to deliver that is often established by national accreditation institutions.
 This hampers the ability of faculty to rotate throughout the college to meet union contract stipulations concerning the number of teaching partners within a specified period and working with college freshmen.
-The contract is also silent on many other aspects of the duties and obligations of graduate faculty and directors.
+The contract is also silent on many other aspects of the duties and obligations graduate faculty and directors.
 Consequently, for the past several years, the directors of all three graduate programs have been working with both the administration and union representatives to update the contract.
 This work needs to continue.

+Advisory Board

-Advisory Board We will renew and restart a functioning MPA Advisory Board this year.
+We willrenew and restart a functioning MPA Advisory Board this year.
 The existing members are local active professionals in the field and are consequently very busy.
 For the past several years, we have had no meetings of the Board due to a significant number of last minute cancellations.
 We also have a need to diversify membership as it was with the original Advisor Board.
 There are currently no Native American board members.